anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-autopilot-user-driven-enrollment.md

 AutopilotHWID.csv
 ```

-After import and sync, the device appeared in the Autopilot devices list.
+After import and sync, the device appeared in the Windows Autopilot devices list.

 | Item | Result |
 |---|---|